 David enjoys the competitive nature of his work and thrives on bringing a win to the client.
 He assertively and tenaciously finds leverage within a matter to achieve the client's goal.

 In November 2011, Jefferson County, Alabama filed for Chapter 9 bankruptcy protection, making it the largest municipal bankruptcy ever filed at that time.
 Representing the trustee for certain sewer debt exceeding $3 billion, David and the Waller team were intimately involved in the historic proceedings.
 In July 2013, the City of Detroit filed its Chapter 9 bankruptcy petition, thereby eclipsing Jefferson County as the largest municipal bankruptcy ever filed.
 Drawing on the experience gained in Jefferson County, David and the Waller team was engaged to represent the trustee for Detroit's water and sewer bonds - totaling almost $6 billion - in this historic case.

-A former managing partner and member of Waller's Board of Directors, David provides sound leadership not only to clients, but also to his peers and colleagues.
+A former managing partner, David provides sound leadership not only to clients, but also to his peers and colleagues.

 Whether a current or prospective client, we are here to help your business thrive.
 Please send us a message and we will respond to your needs as soon as possible.Send us a message